dotlang/language/doc/RFE.md

 If you want to use it, forward.
 `process := (x:MyType) -> process(int(x))`

-? - How does named types work with import?
+Y - How does named types work with import?
 If I write `X := @(...)` is X a named type?
 It should be.
 Or else we will have a separate meaning for import types.
 But if I import stack and capture Stack type, any function defined for it won't be available for me.